Allannll/Faculdade-de-Tecnologia-FATEC-/README.md

-# Mario State Machine

-This project is a console-based simulation of Mario's state transitions, inspired by the iconic Nintendo game series.
-It demonstrates how Mario changes between different forms (Small, Super, Fire, Tanooki) depending on the power-ups he collects or the damage he takes.

-> **Note:** This is an educational project designed to explore the **State design pattern** in Java, with a simple user interface and game-like behavior.

-## Overview

-The Mario State Machine project was developed to represent how Mario evolves through his different forms using object-oriented principles.
-The player can control Mario through a menu, applying power-ups or taking damage, which alters Mario's current state.

-This implementation includes:
-- Four distinct states for Mario
-- A dynamic interface that responds to player input
-- A restart mechanism if Mario dies

-## Technologies Used

-- **Java**: Core language used to implement the object-oriented logic and state transitions.
-- **IntelliJ IDEA**: Development environment used to structure and run the application.
-- **Git**: Version control for project tracking and collaboration.

-## Getting Started

-### Prerequisites=======
 # University of Technology (FATEC)

 This repository centralizes all activities and projects carried out during the course at the Faculty of Technology.
 The idea is to create a digital portfolio with all the content developed throughout the course.